th-blitz/my-docker-images/README.md

 # My-Docker-Images
-A collection of custom docker images
+- A collection of my frequently used docker images.
+- These are used in my projects, applications testing and as my primary workspace.